Aerial view of campus with Williamsport, the Susquehanna River and Bald Eagle Mountain as a backdrop

 Credit-Bearing Internship/Practicum Program — An internship is a course jointly sponsored by the College and a public or private agency or subdivision of the College in which a student is able to earn college credit by participating in some active capacity as an assistant, aide, or apprentice.
 Students are encouraged to complete an internship through practica courses available within the curriculum of a variety of academic departments and within the Center for Enhanced Academic Experience’s (CEAE) curriculum.

-Practica are offered in Accounting, Art, Biology, Business, CEAE, Criminal Justice-Criminology, Economics, Education, IMS, Psychology, Sociology anf Theatre.
+Practica are offered in Accounting, Art, Biology, Business, CEAE, Corporate Communication, Criminal Justice-Criminology, Economics, Education, IMS, Psychology, Sociology anf Theatre.
 These courses require 10 to 12 hours of work per week in a business, agency, or organization in addition to classroom time.
 A maximum of 16 credits can be earned through practica, internships, and/or student teaching.

 For a 4-credit internship, at least ten hours per week must be spent in agency duties.
 Academic requirements include a daily log or journal, a research paper of approximately ten pages or its equivalent, and a reading list of approximately five books or the equivalent.
 The student and academic supervisor meet weekly during the term of the internship.